rsnapshot/rsnapshot/CONTRIBUTING.md

     - `git checkout -b release-1-4`

 2. If there are necessary changes to do before release, make them and commit them now.
+    Mind: Any auto-generated script should *not* get tracked.
+You should only merge the actual changes.
+    The configure-scripts are generated later for the release.
     - `git add -A`
     - `git commit -m "Finish Release v1.4.0"`